-Here at Baker Street Funding, we intend to give plaintiffs solace and breathing space when victims are short on capital, especially after they’ve been through considerable trauma and emotional turmoil and helps attorneys grow their firms when needing a financial boost.
+Legal funding intends to give plaintiffs and law firms solace and breathing space when they are short on capital.
+Funding helps plaintiffs after they’ve been through considerable trauma and emotional turmoil and helps attorneys grow their firms when needing a financial boost.

-Our business model is focused on helping people.
-In simple terms, everyone gets to be better off as a result of legal funding arrangements: attorneys and plaintiffs get to have enough capital to proceed with their legal case while taking care of their finances, and the funding firm gets to take its share of the winnings as agreed beforehand once the case is won and the payout is received.
+In simple terms, everyone gets to be better off as a result of legal funding arrangements.
+Attorneys and claimants get to have enough capital to proceed with their legal case while taking care of their finances, and the funding firm gets to take its share of the winnings as agreed beforehand once the case is won and the payout is received.

 Is legal funding similar to a loan?

 There are two main problems with such products: Firstly, they do not take into account the specificities of legal practice, and generally, they do not offer as much capital as would be needed.
 Secondly, every loan needs a guarantor, and therefore you would personally need to guarantee your loan unless the firm in question has a long-standing relationship with the bank.
-What this means is that traditionally, loans are a risky instrument when used for this particular purpose.
+This means that, traditionally, conventional loans are a risky instrument when used for this particular purpose.

-At Baker Street Funding, we make sure that no such risks are involved.
+On the flip side, at Baker Street Funding, we ensure no such risks are involved.
 If anything, our funding process is solely based on your current and former case portfolios.
 Your history with previously settled cases is also taken into account.

-Most importantly, however, all of our funding agreements are non-recourse, and therefore you will never ever have to act as a personal guarantor to the case’s success.
+Most importantly, all of our funding agreements are non-recourse.
+For that reason, you don’t have to act as a personal guarantor of the case’s success.

 What can law firm funding be used for?